Theory of ice-skating: Equations for V-shaped blades

 and set $\Delta \mathcal{I}= \mathcal{I}-\mathcal{I}^{(0)} $ where $\mathcal{I}^{(0)}$ is for $w_{0}= w_{0}^{(0)}$.
 The condition $\frac{\Delta \mathcal{I} }{ \mathcal{I}} \ll 1$ is the one we are looking for, because it means that $\ell^{(0)}$ is a good approximation of $\ell$.
 The integrand in $\Delta \mathcal{I}$ is significant only in the region $y\sim \ell$ of extent $\ell_{*}$.
 Assuming that $\kappa \sim 1$ in this domain, and ignoring the role of the bite angle $\theta$ we obtain moreover we have $ \mathcal{I} \sim \frac{16}{1155}\frac{\ell^{11}} {r^{7} }$ at leading order.
 In terms of the length scales, the condition $\frac{\Delta \mathcal{I} }{ \mathcal{I}} \ll 1$ can be written as

-a condition fulfilled above (the ratio $\frac{\ell_{*}}{\ell }$ is equal to $0.03$ in the case of Fig.\ref{fig:final}).
+a condition fulfilled above (the ratio $\frac{\ell_{*}}{\ell }$ is equal to $10^{-4}$ in the case of Fig.\ref{fig:final}).
 To compare with the inequality (\ref{eq:smallpara}) which is for the condition $\kappa \ll1$ in the central domain, we may notice that $\gamma= ( \frac{\ell_{*}}{\ell } )^{3}$, therefore the condition (\ref{a40}) is more drastic than (\ref{eq:smallpara}).
 This is because for deriving (\ref{a40}) we make one step more since we impose that the contribution of $\kappa$ in the boundary layer is negligible.
 In terms of the data, using the order of magnitude (\ref{eq:bl3}) for $\ell_{*}$ and equation (\ref{eq:ll3.1}) for $\ell$, the condition (\ref{a40}) allows to define a set of critical parameters for the mass or velocity of the skater, and for the radius of profile of the blade.
 For example the inequality (\ref{a40}) writes $M \gg M_{*}(V,r)$ with

-where $M_{*}$ has the dimension of a mass and the length $k$ is proportional to the speed $V$.
-Using the data taken above for hockey skating with $V=12m/s$ , $r=3m$, this critical mass $M_{*}$ is very small ($0.2$g).
-To get critical mass values of order one kg, the velocity should be increased by a factor $100$ which would be inaccessible for skaters.
+where $M_{*}$ has the dimension of a mass, $c_{m}$ is a numerical coefficient , $c_{m}= (16/1155) (\cos\theta)^{5}/ [(\sin \theta)^{3} 0.25^{11}]$ and the length $k$ is proportional to the speed $V$.
+Using the data taken above for hockey skating with $V=12m/s$, $r=3m$, this critical mass $M_{*}$ is very small ($2 \mu g$).
+To get critical mass values of order one kg, the velocity should be increased by a factor $2500$ which would be inaccessible for skaters.
 This result shows that the relation (\ref{eq:bl3}) covers all realistic skating situations.

 From the previous estimates, one can also derive the friction force on the skate of length $l$.
 This is the friction on a surface $ l \delta'$ in a fluid where the velocity gradient is of order $V/ \alpha$.
 This total force (not per unit length of the skate) is where $\delta' $ and $\alpha$ have been estimated above.
-A dimensionless measure of this friction is the ratio of $ F_v$ to the weight $ M g $ of the skater With the data taken above, this ratio is about $2 .10^{-4}$.
+A dimensionless measure of this friction is the ratio of $ F_v$ to the weight $ M g $ of the skater With the data taken above, this ratio is about $10^{-4}$.

 As a final remark, let us note that the geometry considered in this section, namely a narrow furrow made by melting ice, solves the problem of turning, because by tilting at the right angle, the skater rests on an inclined furrow which can stand a priori both his/her weight and the centrifugal force generated by the turn.